Last reviewed: February 2026 by the sleepSEE Clinical Advisory Team

 sleepSEE vs. Other Myopia Control Options

-Ortho-k isn't the only myopia control treatment available, but it offers a unique combination of benefits.
+Ortho-k isn't the only myopia management treatment available, but it offers a unique combination of benefits.
 Here's how it compares:

 | Treatment | Progression Reduction | Daytime Vision | Age Range | Reversible |